vandi37/flags/README.md

-fix orthography in this readme
+Please convert this readme to go doc comment format
 # FLags

-Flags are an alternative for [flag standard package](https://pkg.go.dev/flag) and other libs.
+Flags are an alternative to the [flag standard package](https://pkg.go.dev/flag).

-## Flag format
+## Flag Format

 Here are some rules for flags

-### Normal flags
+### Normal Flags

 1. A flag **always** starts with "--"